Last Updated on January 14, 2022 by Grow with Bovees

 How Do You Prepare Your Palm Trees for Hurricane Season?

-Trimming your palm tree before the hurricane season is important.
+Pruning your palms before the hurricane season is important.
 It will help you get rid of dead or dying fronds that can become dangerous projectiles during a hurricane.

 Does Trimming Palm Trees Make Them Grow Faster

-No. Contrary to a common misconception about trimming palm trees to help them grow fast, palm tree trimming slows down the growth.
+No. Contrary to a common misconception about pruning palm trees to help them grow fast, palm tree trimming slows down the growth.

 What Happens If You Don’t Trim Palm Trees?